SuperOfficeDocs/superoffice-docs/docs/en/admin/license/learn/screen/index.md

 ## The SuperOffice tab

-In the **SuperOffice** tab in the **Licences** screen, you can view and update the license information for your version of SuperOffice CRM and associated modules.
+In the **SuperOffice** tab in the Licences screen, you can view and update the license information for your version of SuperOffice CRM and associated modules.

 > [!NOTE]
-> If a third-party module or similar is installed, several tabs are displayed here.
+> If a third-party add-on is installed, several tabs are displayed here.

 ### Owner information